Steam Micronizer - Pigments Perfected

 Micronized particles are typically spherical.
 The particle-on-particle grinding method tends to round any irregular shapes.

 Yes, the Micronizer classifies particles as they are milled.
-The centrifugal force in the milling chamber retains large particles for collection.
+The centrifugal force in the milling chamber retains large particles to be further reduced.
 The vortex classifier controls the size of particles that can escape before being fully milled.

 With other brand jet mills this is a common occurrence due to the design of their nozzles and jet wall.
 Sturtevant uses a proprietary nozzle design and special mill geometry that greatly increases nozzle life.